-Our goal is to create a vibrant ecosystem where plants, corals, and technolgy work in harmony.
+Our goal is to create a vibrant ecosystem where plants, corals, and technology work in harmony.
 Not only will this help the reef to thrive, but it can also support the stabilisation of sands (e.g. with sea-grass) and clean coastal waters.

 The controls embedded across the reefs allow its growth to be managed over time and damaged sections to be healed.
 Meanwhile, hi-tech sensors allow the marine environment to be measured at unprecedented levels.
 This new data will support wider marine research and provide new insights into the marine ecology.

-The engagement with local communities is central to each installation we undertake.
+Engagement with local communities is central to each installation we undertake.

 Local voices are key in defining the secondary function of a reef, be it the attraction of tourists, protection of wildlife or boosting of fishing.
-Furthermore local knowledge can provide valuable insight into past conditions and natural seasonal variability.
+Furthermore, local knowledge can provide valuable insight into past conditions and natural seasonal variability.